cogent3/cogent3/doc/examples/maketree_from_proteinseqs.rst

 .. sectionauthor:: Gavin Huttley

 In this example we pull together the distance calculation and tree building with the additional twist of using an empirical protein substitution matrix.
 We will therefore be computing the tree from a protein sequence alignment.
-We will first do the standard ``cogent3`` import for ``LoadSeqs``.
+We will first do the standard ``cogent3`` import for ``load_aligned_seqs``.

 .. doctest::

-    >>> from cogent3 import LoadSeqs, PROTEIN
+    >>> from cogent3 import load_aligned_seqs, PROTEIN

 We will use an empirical protein substitution matrix.